 What Is Composting?

 Composting is the natural decomposition process of organic materials optimized by a controlled environment.
 The basic biological process is the same whether it takes place in a backyard pile or an industrial one.
 In an ideal compost pile, the carbon to nitrogen ratio is roughly 30:1.
-During the active composting period, the temperature stays in the range of 120-170 degrees Fahrenheit (49-77 degrees Celsius); moisture levels are kept between 40-60 percent to support the growth of naturally occurring micro-organisms that break down the waste.
+During the active composting period, the temperature stays in the range of 120-170 degrees Fahrenheit (49-77 degrees Celsius); moisture levels are kept between 40% to 60% to support the growth of naturally occurring micro-organisms that break down the waste.

 Private commercial composting began during the 1970s.
 Most of the earliest operations were small companies that mostly served businesses like farms and woodlots.
 One of the first municipal composting projects began in Davis, California, in 1972.
 But they didn’t really begin to take off until the 1980s when concern over rapidly filling landfills spurred the development of recycling programs.
-Today, cities can reduce their solid waste by up to 50 percent during the growing season by composting organic waste.
+Today, cities can reduce their solid waste by up to 50% during the growing season by composting organic waste.

 Compared to home composting, industrial-scale, commercial composting facilities can handle a very high volume of waste — including waste from residents who do not have the time or space to compost for themselves.
 Industrial composting facilities draw from a wider variety of feedstocks than a single household generates, and they have the tools and expertise to optimize the composting process.